sirpaulmcd/sirpaulmcd.github.io/markdown/projects/onion-trail/miscellaneous.md

 </p>

 - Players share a set of lives.
 Lives only decrement when all players die.
-- Dead players can be respawned by living players by touching a checkpoint for the first time.
+- Dead players can be respawned by living players if they touch a checkpoint for the first time.
 - When a squad dies, a squad life is lost and the team respawns at the latest checkpoint.
 - When the squad runs out of lives, the game is over.